56 Different Types of Ants in Louisiana

 The Red imported fire ants are known for their painful stings.
 The Red imported fire ant is the most common ant in Louisiana and is considered one of the world’s 100 worst invasive species.

-This includes both humans and pets who might unknowingly walk over a mound or get near a colony while gardening or playing outdoors.
+This includes humans and pets who might unknowingly walk over a mound or get near a colony while gardening or playing outdoors.

 Leave a Reply